-External UCIs are selected on the following criteria :
+External UCIs are selected on the following criteria:

-- 1. Qualification under the SFDR Article 8 fund with a minimum commitment to sustainable investments of 10 % or as an Article 9 fund - 2.
+- Qualification under the SFDR Article 8 fund with a minimum commitment to sustainable investments within the meaning of SFDR Regulation of 10 % and/or as an SFDR Article 9 fund - 2.
 The quality of the ESG analysis of the issuers carried out by the external UCI management company using investment due diligence (IDD) - 3.
 Quality of the SFDR-related pre-contractual apendices and non-financial reports (periodic information or toher non-financial reports) - 4.
 Consideration of adverse impacts on sustainability.